-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s open access publishing program.
+A free ebook version of this title is available through Luminos, University of California Press’s open access publishing program.
 Visit www.luminosoa.org

 to learn more.

 Archaeological discoveries in Jerusalem capture worldwide attention in various media outlets.
 The continuing quest to discover the city’s physical remains is not simply an attempt to define Israel’s past or determine its historical legacy.
 In the context of the ongoing Israeli-Palestinian conflict, it is also an attempt to legitimate—or undercut—national claims to sovereignty.
 Bridging the ever-widening gap between popular coverage and specialized literature, Finding Jerusalem

 provides a comprehensive tour of the politics of archaeology in the city.
 Through a wide-ranging discussion of the material evidence, Katharina Galor illuminates the complex legal contexts and ethical precepts that underlie archaeological activity and the discourse of "cultural heritage" in Jerusalem.
 This book addresses the pressing need to disentangle historical documentation from the religious aspirations, social ambitions, and political commitments that shape its interpretation.

 Katharina Galor teaches Judaic Studies and Urban Studies at Brown University.
 She is the coauthor of The Archaeology of Jerusalem: From the Origins to the Ottomans.

 "Katharina Galor has written a brilliant book on the contested historical roles of archaeology in modern Jerusalem, a city torn by religious, ideological, and political conflicts.This is a must-read for both scholars and laymen interested in the fascinating, tormented history of the Holy City."—Yaron Ezrahi, Professor Emeritus of Political Science, Hebrew University of Jerusalem